zapata-engineering/orquestra-core/docs/guides/circuits.rst

   ic| type(unitary): <class 'numpy.ndarray'>

 .. attention::
   Please note that ``Circuits`` which still have free parameters are not suited to run on most backends.
-At this time only Zapata's SymbolicSimulator is able run them
+At this time only Zapata's SymbolicSimulator is able to run them.

 Using custom gates